-Any student who violates the college's harassment policy will be subject to the disciplinary actions described on page 58.
+Any student who violates the college's harassment policy will be subject to the disciplinary actions described in the Disciplinary Action section.

 RETALIATION POLICY

 Bryn Athyn College will neither engage in nor tolerate unlawful retaliation of any kind against any student who makes a complaint of unlawful discrimination, harassment, or retaliation, serves as a witness, or otherwise participates in the investigatory process.
 As with all other provisions of this policy, all students are protected by this provision as well as restricted in terms of what they do.